evaegelyng/MetaBarFlow/README.md

   db_download_ncbi()
 ```

+NB!
 This database should be updated regularly to keep up to date with the GenBank nt database.
-To update run as above, but with overwrite enabled:
+It should not be older than the nt database!
+However, if you are using the old database for another project, consider saving the old database under a different name, so it is not overwritten.
+You can find the database in your home folder under .cache/R/taxizedb/.
+To update, run as above, but with overwrite enabled:

    `db_download_ncbi(overwrite=TRUE)`